juancri/covid19-vaccination/output/README.md

 ## chile-vaccination.csv

-This files includes data about the total of vaccines reported by [DEIS](https://deis.minsal.cl/).
+This file includes data about the total of vaccines reported by [DEIS](https://deis.minsal.cl/).

 This file is updated daily (around 00:00 UTC).